KY2001/AtCoderAllMySubmissions/README.md

 # AtCoderAllMySubmissions
 ## What is this?
-All submissions in AtCode, collected with the AtcoderSubmissionCollector
+All my submissions in AtCode, collected with the AtcoderSubmissionCollector